 An ATAR of 100 is literally impossible because you’d have to beat your own score to achieve it.
 And that’s a paradox.

-Due to the way ATAR is calculated, you might expect the average score to be exactly 50 – getting higher marks than half of your year group but lower marks than the other half.
+Due to the way ATAR is calculated, you might expect the average ATAR to be exactly 50 – getting higher marks than half of your year group but lower marks than the other half.
 However, because some students don’t go on to receive an ATAR (they leave school early), the average ATAR usually ends up being around 70 instead.

 While ATARs are all between 0 and 99.95, the lowest rank that actually gets reported is 30.
 All students who score below this are recorded simply as “less than 30”.
+So, if you were hoping to get an ego boost by finding out the lowest ATAR score ever, sorry my friend but QTAC would say that information is classified.

 Maybe you’re proud of your ATAR.
 Maybe you’re a little disappointed.
 Either way, just remember that this number is there to help you get into uni.
 And then it’ll never affect your life again.